CDCP a collaborative data collection project

 - Determine marine productivity and pollution indexes

-With your help, we can collectively bring this very precious data together and you will be part of creating the first unique mapping of plankton, particles and microplastics down to 20microns in the deep blue ocean.
+With your help, we can collectively bring this very precious data together and you will be part of creating the first unique mapping of plankton, particles and microplastics down to 20microns in the deep blue ocean and around our coasts.
 The results and findings could shape how the world responds to climate change and should provide the evidence to help protect the oceans and eliminate pollution.

 How much will it cost?